New here? Start here.

 It’s about rebuilding rhythm.

-Not perfectly.
-Not on a fixed schedule that never changes.
 Just enough repetition that the body begins to recognise the pattern again—two or three sessions a week, showing up even when the session doesn’t feel particularly productive.

 Because early on, progress is secondary.